jairajs89/zerver/README.md

 </script>
 ```

-Simply write a function that will run on your server but will be called by your frontend code.
+Simply write a function that will run on your server but will be called by your frontend code. `/zerver/` is a magical directory in which scripts can export their functions to be called in the browser.
+Note that this only applies to the `/zerver/` directory itself and all subdirectories are effectively private server resources.

 **Error handling**